 Aldarra’s debut a memoir titled I Don’t Want To Talk About Home came out in 2022 and came as a result of Aldarra wanting to change the narrative about Syria and become “in control of the story”.
 Spending her childhood in Saudi Arabia, Aldarra decided to study software engineering at Damascus University, hoping to regain a sense of freedom in her native land.
 However, her situation changed drastically after the beginning of the war.

-The plot focuses on Aldarra’s journey from fleeing a war-torn Syria with her husband, a Palestinian-Syrian refugee himself, in 2012 her subsequent arrival in Ireland on a working visa and how her new status as an asylum seeker and refugee changed every aspect of her life.
+The plot focuses on Aldarra’s journey from fleeing a war-torn Syria with her husband, a Palestinian-Syrian refugee in 2012, her subsequent arrival in Ireland on a working-visa and how this move changed every aspect of her life.
 I Don’t Want To Talk About Home further explores Aldarra’s arrival in Ireland, describing the struggles of a lost homeland and feelings of belonging as well as the Syrian community in Ireland.

 “It’s about the enduring love for a home that ceased to exist, building a life out of the rubble, and the parts of yourself you lose and find when integrating into a new world.”